yn-sun/arctext/README.md

 *demo2_convert_NASBench_to_dataset.py* convert NASBench to the dataset that is used for predicting accuracy of CNNs.

 *demo3_run_evaluate_dataset.py* train and evaluate the dataset generate by *demo2_convert_NASBench_to_dataset.py*.

+## Contact
+Please contact Ben Feng (488534569@qq.com) if you have any questions when using this code.